 Te Pare shared that the physical abuse she suffered in care was almost secondary to the personal trauma that comes from not knowing who you are.
 Footnote 115 This highlights the profound impact that shame can have on a survivor’s sense of identity and belonging.

-Disconnection from culture was not only a result of being removed from kāinga, as it was exacerbated by the cultural abuse, neglect and oppression experienced by many Pacific survivors in care.
+Disconnection from culture was not only a result of being removed from kainga, as it was exacerbated by the cultural abuse, neglect and oppression experienced by many Pacific survivors in care.
 Some Pacific survivors they told the Inquiry they did not belong anywhere because the racism they endured in care intensified their struggles with belonging and identity and self-worth.
 Samoan survivor David Williams (aka John Williams) said going into a family group home meant he lost everything:

 “I had no identity, I had no belonging, I had no respect, you lose your culture, and you lose your identity.
 You don’t think of yourself as an Islander or a Māori, because you start to believe what they are saying about you … the staff made it clear that Islanders didn’t belong to this world … That’s why I wandered up and down New Zealand quite a bit because there was no sense of belonging or family or culture.
 They lose your culture for you”.
 Footnote 116